 You will probably still be taking some medicine.
 You will gradually take less and less pain medicine.
 You may continue anticoagulant medicines for several weeks after surgery.

 Rehabilitation (rehab) after hip replacement surgery may vary depending on whether the surgeon used cement or cementless methods to attach the joint replacement surfaces.
 Whether your surgeon used cement also determines how much weight you can put on your leg.
 Your surgeon will let you and your rehab team know what limitations you have.
-Usually, you cannot put any weight on an uncemented hip for about 6 weeks.
-With a cemented or hybrid (one piece cemented and one piece uncemented) hip, you can usually put some weight on your leg right away.
-But you'll still need a walker, a cane, or crutches for several weeks.
+You'll probably need a walker, a cane, or crutches for several weeks.

-In general, most people get out of bed with help on the day after surgery.
+In general, most people get out of bed with help on the day of surgery or the next day.
 Over the next few days, you will learn how to walk with a walker or crutches.
 Your physical therapist and sometimes an occupational therapist will teach you how to exercise, walk, and do activities such as dressing and cooking while you allow your hip to heal.
 Depending on the type of surgery you had and your doctor's instructions, you may learn the following precautions to keep your hip from dislocating:

 Most people go home within a few days to a week after surgery.
 Some people who need more extensive rehab or those who don't have someone who can help at home go to a specialized rehab center for more treatment.

 After you go home, monitor the surgery site and your general health.
 If you notice any redness or drainage from your wound, notify your surgeon.
 You may also be advised to take your temperature twice each day and to let your surgeon know if you have a fever over 100.5°F (38.1°C).